 If you are interested in playing, please contact us with details of the game (and in some cases the specific team or role) you like the sound of.
 Once we have enough players we will ask for an up-front payment to secure your spot in the game; this is due to the large cost of hiring a venue, preparing game materials, posting materials to the players and so on.

-A typical game will currently cost around £30 for a player; for the volunteers in the ‘control’ team who help run the game the fee is usually less, around £15.
-If we could run them for free we would, but all we aim to do is break even.
+A typical game will currently cost around £30 for a player; for the volunteers in the ‘control’ team who help run the game the free.

-A couple of weeks after booking, we assign everyone a role and team.
+A couple about a month before the game, we assign everyone a role and team.
 A few weeks before the game, we send out the game briefing materials – this typically takes the form of a booklet with the rules and background you’ll need to play the game.

 If it is your first megagame, you can find the beginner’s guide here – it has some good tips about how to get the most out of the day and what to expect.